OpenBazaar/official_site/_posts/blog/2018-11-20/2018-11-20-big-discounts-when-You-shop-openbazaar-this-week.markdown

 ![CryptoCollectibles on OpenBazaar](CryptoCollectibles_on_OpenBazaar.png "CryptoCollectibles on OpenBazaar")[CryptoCollectibles on OpenBazaar](https://openbazaar.com/store/QmakxNv9Y5YFuAuvjvx4mEda3TmFBaHDtacd1KtEL56mP4/)
 <br>
 <br>
-CryptoCollectibles has curated several items to make available at this crazy discount.
+CryptoCollectibles has curated several items that are available at this crazy discount.
 In honor of his recent passing they are all vintage Stan Lee comics.
-Some have art by Jack "The King" Kirby, Gene Colan, Gil Kane, and other forefathers of the comic book game.
+Some have art by Jack "The King" Kirby, Gene Colan, Gil Kane, and other forefathers of the comic book industry.
 Check out the full list:

 [Journey into Mystery #111](https://openbazaar.com/store/QmakxNv9Y5YFuAuvjvx4mEda3TmFBaHDtacd1KtEL56mP4/journey-into-mystery-111-1964-comic-book) - ~~$220~~ **$55** with code OB2Turns1